This feature is in

 Note: Git Gateway requires HTTPS.
 If you’re using a custom domain, be sure to enable HTTPS before enabling Git Gateway on your site.

 To get started using Git Gateway on a site, first enable Identity service, then go to Settings > Identity > Services > Git Gateway, and click Enable Git Gateway.
 This will automatically provision your site so that Identity users have access to Git Gateway’s selected endpoints on your site’s connected GitHub/GitLab repository.

 You can change the settings as follows:

 - Repository: Not editable.
 Indicates which repository the Gateway will access (the site’s connected repository).
-Will not work (yet) with non-GitHub repositories.
+Works with GitHub or GitLab repositories only.

-- Roles: Naming one or more roles in this field will limit Gateway access to users assigned a matching role (in individual user account data).
-Leaving this field blank will give access to all site users.
+- Roles: Naming one or more roles in this field will limit Gateway access to Identity users assigned a matching role (in individual Identity user data).
+Leaving this field blank will give access to all Identity users on the site.

 Using the Gateway

 Once the Git Gateway is active, you can talk to your Git provider’s API from your site via